kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 <pre><code class="language-javascript">
 innerArray.map(index => {
   if(typeof index === "number") {
-    numbersOnlyArray.push(index)
+    numbersOnlyList.push(index)
   }
 })
 </code></pre>

 Do another <code>.map()</code> loop inside the first loop, which loops over each item in an inner array.
-If the item is a number, place it inside the <code>numbersOnlyArray</code> array, otherwise do nothing.
+If the item is a number, place it inside the <code>numbersOnlyList</code> array, otherwise do nothing.

 In other words, when looking at the inner arrays, the <code>index</code> param will look like this at some point:
 <pre><code class="language-javascript">["Malmö", 12, 16, 9]</code></pre>

-And when it does, the <code>innerArray.map()</code> loop will make <code>numbersOnlyArray</code> look like this:
+And when it does, the <code>innerArray.map()</code> loop will make <code>numbersOnlyList</code> look like this:
 <pre><code class="language-javascript">[12, 16, 9]</code></pre>

 It's REAAAAAAALY important to note that the <code>index</code> param will also look like this at some point:
 <pre><code class="language-javascript">["City", "00-08", "08-16", "16-24", "Average"]</code></pre>

-But it has no numbers so this will produce an empty <code>numbersOnlyArray</code>, with a length of "0".
+But this param has no numbers.
+Consequently, this will produce an empty <code>numbersOnlyList</code> array, giving it a length of "0".

 <pre><code class="language-javascript">
-numbersOnlyArray.length
+numbersOnlyList.length
 ?
-displayTemperatureInfo(numbersOnlyArray, innerArray[0])
+displayTemperatureInfo(numbersOnlyList, innerArray[0])
 :
 displayContent(innerArray, "#temperatureHeader")
 </code></pre>
-As seen, <code>numbersOnlyArray</code> can have a length, where each of its array items represents a list of temperatures.
+As seen, <code>numbersOnlyList</code> can have a length, where each of its array items represents a list of temperatures.
 If it does have a length, pass it as a parameter to the <code>displayTemperatureInfo()</code> function that we haven't built yet.

-<code>displayTemperatureInfo()</code> takes a second param: <code>innerArray[0]</code>.
-Again, <code>innerArray</code> will look like <code>["Malmö", 12, 16, 9]</code> at some point.

-We know that the city name is at the beginning of the array: <code>innerArray[0]</code> points directly to that.

-As a whole, <code>displayTemperatureInfo()</code>:
+We'll discuss <code>displayTemperatureInfo()</code> in depth later but for now, know that this function will:
 <ul>
-  <li class="post-list-item">calculates the average temperature.</li>
+  <li class="post-list-item">calculate the average temperature.</li>
-  <li class="post-list-item">creates that new array with all the temperatures, average temperature and city name.</li>
+  <li class="post-list-item">create a new array containing that average temperature, the already-existing temperature list and city name.</li>
-  <li class="post-list-item">loads this new array's content onto the page.</li>
+  <li class="post-list-item">load this new array's content onto the page.</li>
 </ul>

+<code>displayTemperatureInfo()</code> takes a second param called <code>innerArray[0]</code>: again, <code>innerArray</code> will look like <code>["Malmö", 12, 16, 9]</code> at some point.
+We know that the city name is at the beginning of the array, so <code>innerArray[0]</code> points directly to that.

-But If <code>numbersOnlyArray</code> does NOT have a length, we'll assume that we're looking at an empty array...created by the inner array starting with <code>"City"</code>.
+If <code>numbersOnlyList</code> does NOT have a length, we'll assume that we're looking at an empty array...created by that inner array starting with <code>"City"</code>.
 In that case, run that array using the <code>displayContent()</code> function that we also haven't built yet.

-<code>displayContent()</code> loads the array content on the page and takes two params: the current <code>innerArray</code> and a reference to page element where this array content will load.
+<code>displayContent()</code> loads the array content on the page and takes two params: the current <code>innerArray</code> index and a reference to page element where this array content will load.
 In this instance, that's the <code><div id="temperatureHeader" /></code> element.

 <a name="reducer-helper"></a>
 <h2>The Build the Reducer Helper</h2>
 The <code>.reduce()</code> method calculates the total sum of an array.
 We'll need to do this to get the average temperatures but can't do it without something called an "accumulator function."

-This function does the actual calculating and we'll create a basic one like this:
+This accumulator function returns the sum and we'll create a basic one like this:

 <pre><code class="language-javascript">
 function reducerHelper(accumulator, currentValue) {